-How many times in your life do you get a chance to throw the deck up in the air and just watch where it all lands?
-I am now retired almost 5 years, a single former medical professional launched into a different life.
-The matrix of my former life suddenly and unexpectedly became more mutable than it had ever been.
+About 6 years ago, shortly after I retired, the matrix of my former life suddenly and unexpectedly became more fluid than it had ever been.
 I had no ties or obligations to a particular place.
 I remained a parent, but mostly at a distance.
-All the normal reference points of identity and the behaviors that come with it either loosened or disappeared.
+All the normal reference points of identity and behaviors either loosened or disappeared.
 In the midst of radical uncertainty, I felt an unfamiliar and delicious lightness.

-These conditions present an opportunity to blend life and practice, to make life as practice an immediate reality.
-Who shall I become?
+Who would I become?
 A global nomad?
 A divine madman?
 A lion, unafraid?
 Unattached, like the wind?
 Or like space, not relying on anything?
-Whatever it is, it will be more fluid and, I hope, reveal something closer to the truth.
+All of the above?
+Whatever it became, I desired to be more fluid and, I hoped, living closer to the truth.

-This is an exploration of what arises in the moment, spontaneous presence, Being being Itself, seen through the lens of Vajrayana and the offerings of my precious teachers.
-All appearances, all perceptions and phenomena are both real and illusory, arising spontaneously from the immeasurable potentiality of nothing whatsoever; their essence empty, clear and unlimited.
+This is an exploration of what arises in the moment, spontaneous presence, Being being Itself as Us, seen through the lens of Dzogchen and the offerings of my precious teachers.
+All appearances, all perceptions are both real and apparitions, arising spontaneously from the immeasurable potentiality of nothing whatsoever; their essence empty, clear, unitary, open and unlimited.

 This is the reality of appearance and the truth of emptiness, realized in the moment.
 What possibilities does this open?
 What does such a condition call for? — a freshness, simplicity and joyful, open presence: the roots of authentic compassion-surely the important challenge for every life in every time.

-Nearly five years later, who have I become?
-A nomadic Buddhist?
+Who am I becoming?
 An argonaut of the ineffable?
-A surfer on the turbulent poetics of decolonization, redefining activism, responding to the emergency of this world.
+A surfer on the turbulent poetics of decolonization, late-stage capitalism and advancing ecological devastation, responding in the most present and honest way possible to the emergence (and emergency) of this world.